 - They are usually part of larger housing communities, which often offer maintenance and amenities, such as pools and clubhouses.

 What is a patio home?

-“Oddly enough, a patio home doesn’t have to have a patio,” explains Christine Dupont-Patz, GRI, Realtor and broker associate at RE/MAX of Cherry Creek in Denver, Colorado, who adds that patio homes are sometimes called garden or cluster homes.
+“Oddly enough, a patio home doesn’t have to have a patio,” says Christine Dupont-Patz, a Realtor with RE/MAX of Cherry Creek in Denver, Colorado, who adds that patio homes are sometimes called garden or cluster homes.

-Patio homes are typically part of a community of other patio homes.
-While they vary in appearance and size, the majority are limited by height, rarely exceeding one-and-a-half stories.
+Patio homes are typically part of a community of other similar homes.
+While they can vary in appearance and size, the majority are limited by height, rarely exceeding one-and-a-half stories.

 Patio home vs. condo vs. townhouse

 Like all real estate, the price of a patio home depends on size and location.
-A three-bedroom patio home on a golf course in Wilmington, North Carolina, has a different price tag than a similar property in Pittsburgh, Pennsylvania, for instance.
+A three-bedroom patio home on a golf course in Wilmington, North Carolina, for instance, will have a different price tag than a similar property in Pittsburgh, Pennsylvania.

 Who are patio homes best for?

 The patio home style is an ideal fit for homeowners who don’t want to deal with stairs.